fclesio/watcher-ai-samples/README.md

 Datasets, Java code and notebook of Watcher-AI

 ## Structure
-spark-notebook-resources - the spark notebook file watcher-trainer - a Scala project to train and compare ML models watcher-ai-samples - a Java application wich uses the trained ML models to predict values
+- spark-notebook-resources: the spark notebook file
+- watcher-trainer: a Scala project to train and compare ML models
+- watcher-ai-samples: a Java application wich uses the trained ML models to predict values

 To start this notebook in your environment, please follow this steps: